Tristan Thompson’s Mystery Girl Who Released Sex Tape Claims She’s Pregnant! Khloe Kardashian Breaks Silence

 Further, it was said that Khloe just keeps on saying that the baby’s health comes first before all of these lies about Tristan cheating on her.
 Insiders also alleged that Khloe told her sisters that the scandal was just “a big misunderstanding” and her boyfriend will explain everything later.

-Meanwhile, the Kardashian clan do not feel the same way as Khloe.
+Meanwhile, the Kardashian clan does not feel the same way as Khloe.
 Apparently, they are so mad that they unfollowed the NBA star on Instagram.